Shenandoah Hornets: Women's basketball

 Shenandoah University’s women’s basketball program is coached by Melissa Smeltzer-Kraft, who took over the program in June 2014.
 The Hornets have posted a winning record in six of the last seven seasons dating back to 2018-19, with the lone losing season coming in 2020-21 when Shenandoah played just 10 regular-season games.
-SU, which recorded 10 conference wins in a season just twice from 1988-2019, has won at least 11 ODAC games in each of the last four seasons and is 49-21 in conference play during that span.
+SU, which recorded 10 conference wins in a season just twice from 1988-2019, has won at least 11 ODAC games in each of the last five seasons and is 60-26 in conference play during that span.

 Shenandoah won its first ODAC championship in 2019 as the eighth seed, the lowest seed ever to win an ODAC tournament title.
 The Hornets won their second ODAC championship in 2022, the first of three consecutive ODAC championship game appearances.
 Shenandoah has won four conference championships in women’s basketball — two in the ODAC and two as a member of the Dixie Conference (1996, 2000).
-The Hornets have made five appearances in the NCAA Tournament (1996, 2000, 2019, 2022, 2024).
+The Hornets have made six appearances in the NCAA Tournament (1996, 2000, 2019, 2022, 2024, 2026).

 Shenandoah’s women’s basketball team plays its home games in the James R. Wilkins, Jr. Athletics and Events Center.